 Looking for more things to do in Krakow?
 Check out this article: How to Spend 3 Days in Krakow

 The very appropriately named Free Walking Tour is Trip Advisor’s number one choice when it comes to free tours in Krakow.
 And having experienced not one, but two, of the tours they have on offer, I have to say that they’re definitely deserving of the top spot!

 Not only do they offer a good handful of free (tips only) tours such as Old Town Krakow and Jewish Krakow, but they also provide some paid for tours which seem pretty damn cool, such as Communist Krakow and Foods of Krakow.
 I mean, when there’s food involved you can’t go wrong really.

-To be honest I was just after your bog-standard historical centre-focused tour; the kind of thin that provides basic History 101 on the area with a little bit of oomph and added je ne sais quoi.
-So, with that being said, after double-checking the date and time on the online schedule for the Old Town Krakow tour, I was all set and good to go the next day.
-But juuuust as I was about to close the tab something caught my eye.
+To be honest I was just after your bog-standard historical centre-focused tour; the kind of thing that provides basic History 101 on the area with a little bit of oomph and added je ne sais quoi.
+After double-checking the date and time on the online schedule for the Old Town Krakow tour, I was all set and good to go the next day.
+But juuuust as I was about to close the tab something else caught my eye.